 OSTM/Jason-2 - Lake Water Levels

-Objectives Overview
+80 – 100 Word Objectives Overview

 Wetlands in the Great Lakes basin are at risk of degradation due to decreases in water levels and changes in land use.
 Climate change models predict further declines in lake levels.
 A clear understanding of how wetlands have responded to lake level fluctuations in the past will help policy-makers prepare for future changes.
 Land cover maps highlighting the changes in coastal wetlands extent were developed, using historic Landsat and Aqua/Terra MODIS data, to satisfy this need.
 TOPEX/Poseidon Jason-1 and OSTM/Jason-2 lake water level data was also used to graph water level fluctuations for comparison to wetland extent changes.